 We'll dive into the latest statistics on the Singapore job market and the fresh graduate employment rate for a clear picture of where things stand.
 More importantly, we'll address the challenges many face, like the fear of being a jobless graduate and navigating a current hiring market that seems to prioritise experience.
 We'll also share practical tips and a new perspective on how to get a job and start building a career you can be proud of.

-Here's a quick snapshot of the current hiring market in Singapore, with key data points sourced from the Ministry of Manpower (MOM).
+Here's a quick snapshot of the current hiring market in Singapore, with key data points sourced from the Ministry of Manpower (MOM), click here to see the latest available reports.

 Key Indicators